-- Provide an overview of the journey to the Open Water Canoe Coach Assessment and the options, along with the role and remit of an Open Water Canoe Coach; - Provide an overview of the qualifications beyond the Coach Award to allow further individual discussion as is required during course; - Quick run through of programme for the course and in more detail Day 1; - Reinforce the aim of the training to build on existing experience and learning (e.g. Core) to develop their discipline specific coaching; - Identify resources (eLearning, books, etc.) available for them to get stuck into.
+- Provide an overview of the journey to Open Water Canoe Coach (Advanced Water) Assessment and the options, along with the role and remit of an Open Water Canoe Coach (Advanced Water); - Provide an overview of the qualifications beyond the Coach Award to allow further individual discussion as is required during course; - Quick run through of programme for the course and in more detail Day 1 (consider pre-warning/setting up coaching sessions planned for Session 5); - Reinforce the aim of the training to build on existing experience and learning (e.g. Core) to develop their discipline specific coaching; - Identify resources (eLearning, books, etc.) available for them to get stuck into.